combesal/combesal.github.io/docs/about-me/index.md

 ## 🧩 How I Can Help

-I help teams work more efficiently and support multilingual audiences by creating clear, practical documentation — especially for non-native English speakers.
+I help teams work more efficiently and support multilingual audiences by creating clear, practical documentation, especially for non-native English speakers.

 The main ways I can help include:
 - ✅ Reducing support tickets with effective self-service content